Cooperative Beam Selection for RIS-Aided Terahertz MIMO Networks via Multi-Task Learning: Abstract

 \section{Abstract}

 Reconfigurable intelligent surface (RIS) have been cast as a promising alternative to alleviate blockage vulnerability and enhance coverage capability for terahertz (THz) communications.
-Owning to large-scale array elements at transceivers and RIS, the codebook based beamforming can be utilized in a computationally efficient manner.
+Owing to large-scale array elements at transceivers and RIS, the codebook based beamforming can be utilized in a computationally efficient manner.
 However, the codeword selection for analog beamforming is an intractable combinatorial optimization (CO) problem.
-To this end, by taking the CO problem as a classification problem, a multi-task learning based analog beam selection (MTL-ABS) framework is developed to implement multiple codeword selection tasks concurrently at transceivers and RIS and to accelerate the beam training process.
+To this end, by taking the CO problem as a classification problem, a multi-task learning based analog beam selection (MTL-ABS) framework is developed to implement cooperative beam selection concurrently at transceivers and RIS.
 In addition, residual network and self-attention mechanism are used to combat the network degradation and mine intrinsic THz channel features.
-Finally, the network convergence is analyzed from a blockwise perspective, and numerical results demonstrate that the MTL-ABS framework greatly decreases the beam training overhead and achieves near optimal sum-rate compared with heuristic search based counterparts.
+Finally, the network convergence is analyzed from a blockwise perspective, and numerical results demonstrate that the MTL-ABS framework greatly decreases the beam selection overhead and achieves near optimal sum-rate compared with heuristic search based counterparts.